appendix-c

-This appendix shows you how to install a new CNI in your kind cluster.
-We’ll install Flannel and Calico, which are both used for the CKA exam, going through the process step by step on how to do this within a kind cluster.
+This appendix shows you how to install a new container network interface (CNI) in your Kubernetes in Docker (kind) cluster.
+We’ll install Flannel and Calico, which are both used for the CKA exam, going step by step through the process of doing this within a kind cluster.
 This involves creating the kind cluster without a CNI, installing the bridge CNI plugin, and then installing either Flannel or Calico.

 C.1 Creating a kind cluster without CNI

 Before we create a kind Kubernetes cluster, we must first create a YAML file that we can use as an input with the kind create command.
-Create a file named config.yaml and paste it in the contents like this:
+Create a file named config-no -kindnet.yaml, and paste it in the contents like this:

 kind: Cluster